LSWR suburban lines: Epsom and Leatherhead

-In the early years of the 1840s the thoughts of the Company turned to the area towards Epsom and beyond.
+In the early years of the 1840s the thoughts of the company turned to the area towards Epsom and beyond.
 However both the London and Brighton Railway and the London and Croydon Railway considered the area attractive to them, which might enable a line to Portsmouth.
 A series of bilateral agreements were concluded undertaking not to encroach on other lines' presumed areas of influence.

-At this period Parliament commissioned an external panel of experts, the so-called Railway Kings, to adjudicate preference between competing schemes and to assess practicability and desirability, and this led to the suppression in 1844 of a LSWR proposal to reach Epsom; a further Bill was rejected in 1846.
+At this period Parliament commissioned an external panel of experts, the so-called Railway Kings, to adjudicate preference between competing schemes and to assess practicability and desirability, and this led to the suppression in 1844 of a LSWR proposal to reach Epsom; a further bill was rejected in 1846.
 However, in that year the London, Brighton and South Coast Railway (LBSCR) was formed by the amalgamation of the Croydon and Brighton companies, and in 1847 the LBSCR opened the line from its (West) Croydon station to Epsom.
 The LSWR turned its focus more towards Portsmouth, Guildford and Chichester, which also proved contentious.

 In 1855-1856 two semi-independent companies were promoted, the Epsom and Leatherhead Railway (E&LR) and the Wimbledon and Dorking Railway (W&DR).
-They obtained Parliamentary authorisation, the E&LR on 14 July 1856, to run from the LBSCR station at Epsom to Leatherhead.
-The W&DR obtained authority on 27 July 1856 for a line from near Wimbledon to join the E&LR a little to the west of the LBSCR Epsom station, and also to build from Leatherhead to Dorking.
+The E&LR obtained the Epsom and Leatherhead Railway Act 1856 (19 & 20 Vict. c. xcii) on 14 July 1856, to run from the LBSCR station at Epsom to Leatherhead.
+The W&DR obtained the Wimbledon and Dorking Railway Act 1857 (20 & 21 Vict. c. lxxii) on 27 July 1856 for a line from near Wimbledon to join the E&LR a little to the west of the LBSCR Epsom station, and also to build from Leatherhead to Dorking.